Skip to main content

 Intermediate

-HIPAA, for instance, establishes the standards for the privacy and security of (PHI).
+HIPAA, for instance, establishes the standards for the privacy and security of protected health information (PHI).
 When a wellness program is part of a group health plan, it is typically considered a “covered entity” and must adhere to HIPAA’s strict rules.
 This is why your employer’s notice will emphasize the role of a third-party vendor.

 This vendor is also a covered entity, and they are legally bound to protect your PHI.
 The notice should detail the specific safeguards in place to ensure this protection, from encrypted data transmission to secure storage protocols.